Determinants of Hodge-Riemann forms: Some important special cases

 \section{Some important special cases}

 In this section, we analyze several important special cases.
-In order to prove the main theorems, we will need a detailed understanding of the suspension of the boundary of the $(d-1)$-dimensional simplex, i.e., the complex $\Sigma$ with vertex set $V = \{1, \dotsc, d+2\}$ and minimal non-faces $\{1, \dotsc, d\}$ and $\{d+1, d+2\}$.
-For this, it will be helpful to study the boundary of the $d$-dimensional simplex, i.e., the complex $S^{d-1}$ with vertex set $\{1, \dotsc, d + 1\}$ and minimal non-face $\{1, \dotsc, d + 1\}$.
+In order to prove the main theorems, we will need a detailed understanding of the boundary of the $d$-dimensional simplex, i.e., the complex $S^{d-1}$ with vertex set $\{1, \dotsc, d + 1\}$ and unique minimal non-face $\{1, \dotsc, d + 1\}$.
 We continue to assume that $d > 1$ unless otherwise stated.
+Let $k$ be any field.